awslabs/unicornflix/documentation/UserView.md

     ```

 Create a user account using the app sign-up page instead of the Cognito console.
+You may have to sign out if you're still logged in as the admin user.

 1. Refresh the tab that the application is running in to see the login page. (react's local dev server may do this for you)
 1. Create a new user.
 This user will not be an admin and thus won't have rights to publish content to UnicornFlix.
 Make sure to provide a valid email to activate your account.
 The code may take a minute or two to arrive in your inbox.

 Now we need to render the videos on our site for our viewers.
 Let's start by submitting a query for existing content.

-1. Navigate to `unicornflix/src/Components/GridView/index.jsx`
+1. Navigate to `unicornflix/src/Components/GridView/index.jsx`.
+This component will dynamically render new tiles for each video that is uploaded to the application by an administrator.
 1. Like before we will need to import some libraries & files into our application at the top of the file.
 All them will be similar to what you did in the Admin panel.
     ```javascript
     // Location 9